Raspberry Almond Overnight Oats

 How to Make Overnight Oats

-This easy raspberry almond overnight oats breakfast is loaded with everything that is good for you!
-It starts with old-fashioned oats, almond milk, chia seeds, a little Greek yogurt, and some honey for sweetness.
-I then mix this up in a jar, and let it refrigerate overnight.
+Starts by layering old-fashioned rolled oats, almond milk, chia seeds, a little Greek yogurt, and some honey in a mason jar.
+Mix it well and let it refrigerate overnight.

-When the morning comes I mix in some almonds for a little extra protein and crunch, and some beautiful, fresh raspberries.
-Not only do you have a healthy, ready-made breakfast, it will stay with you keeping you full all the way to lunch time!
+When the morning comes, mix in some almonds for a little extra protein and crunch, and some beautiful, fresh raspberries.
+Not only do you have a healthy, ready-made breakfast, it will stay with you keeping you full all the way to lunch time.

 How long are overnight oats good for?